eic/Singularity/OSX_installationguide.md

 MacBook-Pro-145:~ Joe$ vagrant ssh
 ```

 Note that this isn't where you need Singularity v2.5.0, as in Jin's tutorial.
 That comes at a later stage.
 If you replace the 2.4 above with a 2.5, it won't work.
-Now you should be ssh-ed in a VM in which you can download Singularity v2.5.0, the necessary sPHENIX software, and get ready to run simulations.
+Now you should be ssh-ed in a VM in which you can download Singularity v2.5.0, the necessary EIC Fun4All software, and get ready to run simulations.